ReallyAbdullah/open-med-exploration/README.md

   determine which models to call, executes each suggested model in turn and prints a summary of the detected entities with their confidence scores.
 See the script’s built‑in example or provide your own text at the command line.
+* **`src/orchestrator/cli.py`** – Entry point for the IBS digital‑therapeutic
+  orchestrator.
+It can run in a fully local fallback mode or, when CrewAI and an LLM provider are configured, execute the hierarchical multi‑agent flow described in the build plan.

 * **`knowledge_graph_demo.py`** – Builds a disease–drug association
   graph from de‑identified patient notes.
 The script reads a CSV file of